 When Hazard Pay Will Expire

-Target extended the end date of its $2/hour increase for frontline workers from May 30 to July 4.
+Walmart told JUST that it extended the end date of its $2/hour wage increase for e-commerce fulfillment and factory workers from May 25 to July 3.

 Bank of America is giving branch workers a $200 biweekly bonus and double overtime to call center workers and support personnel in offices, and the policies are still in effect with no end date set.